arumoy-shome/shome2023notebook/papers.md

 # STAR TODO kochhar2017revisiting

 Recommendation from Luis.
-Authors analyse the use assertions in a large number of Java projects.
+Authors analyse the use of assertions in a large number of Java projects.

 The paper presents the same benefits of asserts as we are trying to